 Hypoxia and/or ischemia play a significant role in inner ear pathology and may contribute to hearing disorders such as sudden hearing loss, noise-induced damage and presbyacusis.
-These hearing disorders are often associated with loss of the hair cells (HCs) of the organ of Corti.
-Previous studies showed that acute hypoxia/ischemia contribute to HC death and hearing impairment (Billett et al. 1989, Kim et al. 1999, Koga et al. 2003, Tsuji et al. 2002).
+These hearing disorders are often associated with a loss of the hair cells (HCs) in the organ of Corti.
+Previous studies showed that acute hypoxia/ischemia contribute to HC death and hearing impairment (Billett et al. 1989, Kim et al. 1999, Tsuji et al. 2002, Koga et al. 2003).

-A specific marker of HC death is depolimerization of filamentous actin (F-actin).
+А specific marker of HC death is depolymerization of filamentous actin (F-actin).
 Phalloidin, substance that specifically binds F-actin, depicts the cuticular plate and stereocilia only in the healthy, intact HCs.
 To date, it is not known if F-actin depolymerization correlates with the changes in cell permeability and the DNA fragmentation, classical features associated with cell death.
 Changes in membrane permeability are associated with disturbances in ion homeostasis and occur early in the ischemia-induced cell death.
 A standard method to determine cellular permeability is the propidium iodide (PI) exclusion assay.
 In that assay, PI is excluded from a living cell by an intact membrane, thus staining only damaged cells and their nuclei.
 DNA fragmentation is a result of the activation of several nucleases as part of a complex cascade involved in the apoptosis (Samejima and Earnshaw 2005).
 A standard method to detect the single-stranded DNA fragmentation is the TUNEL assay (Gavrieli et al. 1992).